DeepLabCut/DeepLabCut/docs/UseOverviewGuide.md

 <img src="https://images.squarespace-cdn.com/content/v1/57f6d51c9f74566f55ecf271/1560124235138-A9VEZB45SQPD5Z0BDEXA/ke17ZwdGBToddI8pDm48kKsvCFNoOAts8bgs5LXY20UUqsxRUqqbr1mOJYKfIPR7LoDQ9mXPOjoJoqy81S2I8N_N4V1vUb5AoIIIbLZhVYxCRW4BPu10St3TBAUQYVKcZaDohTswVrVk6oKw3G03bTl18OXeDyNJsBjNlGiyPYGo9Ewyd5AI5wx6CleNeBtf/dlc_steps.jpg?format=1000w" height="270">
 </p>

-:mega: **NOTE:** There is a highly similar workflow for 2.2+ (and your 2.X projects are still full compatible with this format!).
+:mega: **NOTE:** There is a highly similar workflow for 2.2+ (and your 2.X projects are still fully compatible with this format!).

 **:purple_heart: DLC 2.2:** as of 2.2 we support "multi-animal projects," but these new features can also be used on single animals too (details below).
 The workflow is highly similar, but with some key steps that differ.
 Please carefully review the functions below for more details.
 You can search/look for **maDeepLabCut** for specific steps that are changed.